 A healthy community is one that meets the basic needs of all residents, ensuring a quality environment and adequate levels of economic and social development.
 Climate change will have a variety of public health consequences, including heat-related illnesses, allergies, asthma, water and food borne illnesses, cardiovascular disease, and others.
 While climate change will affect the health of the entire community, some groups will be disproportionately more affected than others.
+For instance, low-income populations and the elderly may lack access to cooled spaces during hot weather--and those with respiratory illness may be more vulnerable to air pollution.

-Climate mitigation and adaptation efforts can produce public health "co-benefits."
-That is, strategies that reduce emissions (such as reducing vehicle miles traveled and increasing green space) can have multiple co-benefits that improve public health, such as reducing air pollution, increasing physical activity, reducing chronic disease, and improving mental health.
+Climate mitigation and adaptation efforts can produce public health "co-benefits" (i.e. benefits that occur from acting on climate change that extend beyond mitigation or adaptation).
+Strategies that reduce emissions (such as reducing vehicle miles traveled and increasing green space) can have multiple non-climate related benefits that improve public health, such as reducing air pollution, increasing physical activity, reducing chronic disease, and improving mental health.

 Prioritizing health benefits can increase community commitment to short-and long-term mitigation efforts.
 Policy and environmental changes that support healthy lifestyles provide the biggest impact.
-Partnering with public health practitioners can ensure that the CAP and other planning efforts contain healthpromoting strategies that simultaneously advance GHG emissions reduction goals.
+Partnering with public health practitioners can ensure that the CAP and other planning efforts contain health-promoting strategies that simultaneously advance GHG emissions reduction goals.
 Members of Rochester's public health community will play a key role in implementing the strategies and actions identified.